Lee Adaptive Strategies Update

 We use our Market Sentiment Framework to adapt the mechanics and weightings of our full quantitative models to changing market conditions.

-Optimism began the month at 0.51 and ended the month at 0.32, essentially reversing its movement from June.
-Although still relatively low in absolute terms, Optimism is above its pre-COVID level and not far from its post-COVID high of 0.70 seen in mid-April of this year.
+Optimism began and ended the month at 0.20.
+Although still relatively low in absolute terms, Optimism is well above its pandemic lows and not that far from its post-COVID high of 0.70 seen in mid-April of this year.

-Efficiency fell, starting the month at 0.32 and ending at nearly zero.
+Efficiency fell very slightly, starting the month at -0.24 and ending at -0.26.
 Efficiency continues to be comparatively low as compared to historical averages, which suggests a market that is still under stress, and indeed increasingly so.

-Both measures are higher than where they were in early 2020.
-The current positioning of the Sentiment Framework implies a market that is functioning less than ideally, with marginally optimistic but fearful investors.
+Both measures are higher than where they were in early 2020 but have trended lower since the spring.
+The current positioning of the Sentiment Framework implies a market that is functioning less than ideally, with modestly optimistic but still fearful investors.
 This would imply a positive but challenged outlook for the market as a whole, but possibly an opening for value strategies to find opportunities.

 PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS OR PROFITABILITY.